Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### setAdvertisingIdentifier

 {% hint style="info" %}
-**Tip:** Retrieve the IDFA from Apple APIs only if you are using an ad service.
+**Tip:** Retrieve the Identifier for Advertising (IDFA) from Apple APIs only if you are using an ad service.
 If you retrieve IDFA, and are not using it properly, your app might be rejected.
 {% endhint %}

 {% hint style="warning" %}

-This is just an implementation example, for more details about IDFA and how you should handle it correctly in your mobile application, please refer to [Apple developer documentation about IDFA](https://developer.apple.com/documentation/adsupport/asidentifiermanager)
+This is just an implementation example.
+For more information about IDFA and how to handle them correctly in your mobile application, see [Apple developer documentation about IDFA](https://developer.apple.com/documentation/adsupport/asidentifiermanager)

 {% endhint %}